-There may be circumstances when it is appropriate for staff to use reasonable force in order to safeguard children from harm.
-Further information can be found within the DfE 'Use of reasonable force in schools' guidance.
+• There may be circumstances when it is appropriate for staff to use reasonable force in order to safeguard children from harm.
+Further information regarding our approach and expectations can be found in our behaviour policy and is in line with the DfE 'Use of reasonable force in schools' guidance.

-10.2 The use of premises by other organisations
+10.2 The use of school premises by other organisations

-- Where services or activities are provided separately by another body using the school facilities/premises, the headteacher and governing body will seek written assurance that the organisation concerned has appropriate policies and procedures in place regarding safeguarding children and child protection, and that relevant safeguarding checks have been made in respect of staff and volunteers.
+- Where our school facilities or premises are rented/hired out to organisations or individuals (for example to community groups, sports associations, and service providers to run community or extra-curricular activities) we will ensure that appropriate arrangements are in place to keep children safe. - Where those services or activities are provided under the direct supervision or management of our school staff, our existing arrangements for child protection, including this policy, will apply. - Where services or activities are provided separately by another body using the school facilities/premises, the headteacher and governing body will seek assurance that the provider concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements in place for the provider to liaise with the school on these matters where appropriate.
 If this assurance is not achieved, an application to use premises will be refused. - Safeguarding requirements will be included in any transfer of control agreement (such as a lease or hire agreement), as a condition of use and occupation of the premises.
-Failure to comply with this will lead to termination of the agreement. - This doesn't apply as no other organisation uses the school during the school day.
+Failure to comply with this will lead to termination of the agreement.